brendanzab/glfwvbo/README.md

 # glfwvbo

-A project illustrating how to use VBOs and Shaders with Derelict3.
+This project is illustrate how to use VBOs and Shaders with Derelict3.

-I still haven't got this working.
-It's still a WIP!
+*I still haven't got this working*.
+All it does is display a blank screen.
+Any assistance would be most appreaciated.

+I am very much a beginner, so I would caution against considering my work an example of best practices.
+You have been warned! :)

 I've only tested this on OSX - there might need to be modifications to it so that it can be run on Windows and Linux.